Biometix/biometix.github.io/getting_started/api.md

 # Setup

-This project run as a server which provides BQAT functionalities as RESTful API.
+This project is run as a server which provides BQAT functionalities as RESTful API.
 You can simply pull the Docker image and start it with the Docker Compose file provided.

 > Docker Compose File: [Download](https://github.com/Biometix/bqat-api/blob/main/docker-compose.yml){: .btn }